-This is one of our favorite one pan chicken recipes.
-Pairing pan seared chicken breast with luxurious garlic and herb butter sauce, this dish is perfect for a weekend dinner or a romantic meal for two.
+This is one of our favorite one-pan chicken recipes.
+Pairing pan-seared chicken breast with a luxurious garlic and herb butter sauce, this dish is perfect for a weekend dinner or a romantic meal for two.
 Skillet chicken is quick and easy to prepare and cooks in just 15 to 20 minutes, which gives you ample time to cook off your sides and set the table for your guests.

 You can leave out the herbs and double the amount of garlic in the recipe to make a simple garlic butter chicken, which is excellent if you have herbs in your side dishes, and you don't want to overdo them.

 You can switch out a classic tomato sauce for chicken stock or wine to make a more Mediterranean inspired version of this skillet chicken dish - use canned chopped tomatoes or bottled Italian tomato sauce (not ketchup!).

 For a change from fried chicken breast, you can try this recipe with bone-in or filleted chicken thighs or chicken legs.
 Just be sure to moderate the total cooking time appropriately to make sure your meat is cooked all the way through.

 Skillet chicken can be served with a number of different side dishes.
 Mashed potatoes or baked potatoes are popular, as are fries.
 Vegetables that go well with skillet chicken include asparagus, carrots, green beans, or lima beans.